thekevinscott/thekevinscott/src/pages/exploratory-data-analysis-strategies/index.md

 The final image competition I looked at was the [2017 Data Science Bowl](https://www.kaggle.com/c/data-science-bowl-2017/), which asked participants to examine a list of images and predict whether the patients had cancer or not.
 While this competition did feature structured data (meta information embedded in the images themselves), some of this data was anonymized, meaning that features that could have otherwise had predictive value (like the age of the patient) were removed.
 This meant that all the kernels focusing exclusively on image analysis.

 <small><em>
-The EDAs I chose for analysis were <a href="https://www.kaggle.com/gzuidhof/full-preprocessing-tutorial">Full Preprocessing Tutorial</a> by Guido Zuidhof, <a href="https://www.kaggle.com/anokas/exploratory-data-analysis-4">Exploratory Data Analysis</a> by Mikel Bober-Irizar, and <a href="https://www.kaggle.com/apapiu/exploratory-analysis-visualization">Exploratory Analysis Visualization</a> by Alexandru Papiu.
+The EDAs I chose for analysis were <a href="https://www.kaggle.com/gzuidhof/full-preprocessing-tutorial">Full Preprocessing Tutorial</a> by <span class="name">Guido Zuidhof</span>, <a href="https://www.kaggle.com/anokas/exploratory-data-analysis-4">Exploratory Data Analysis</a> by <span class="name">Mikel Bober-Irizar</span>, and <a href="https://www.kaggle.com/apapiu/exploratory-analysis-visualization">Exploratory Analysis Visualization</a> by <span class="name">Alexandru Papiu</span>.
 </em></small>

-Of the three kernel authors, Guido is the only one to discuss his background working with medical images, and it shows in his domain-specific analysis of the dataset:
+Of the three kernel authors, <span class="name">Guido</span> is the only one to discuss his background working with medical images, and it shows in his domain-specific analysis of the dataset:

 > Dicom is the de-facto file standard in medical imaging. ...
 These files contain a lot of metadata (such as the pixel size, so how long one pixel is in every dimension in the real world).
 This pixel size/coarseness of the scan differs from scan to scan (e.g. the distance between slices may differ), which can hurt performance of CNN approaches.
 We can deal with this by isomorphic resampling